Versioning and Publishing Global Workflows

 Step 3: Add Authorized Users or Orgs

 The users will be able to find and access the global workflow only after the workflow is published.
-The list of users can be updated by developers before or after it is published, and it will apply to all to the versions of the workflows, past and future.
+The list of users can be updated by developers before or after it is published, and it will apply to all existing and future versions of the workflows.

 # Share the workflow with a user AND with an organization